 “The space for our board members to consider budget proposals“

-With a clear purpose, people can make judgement calls about what’s best for the group.
+With a clear purpose, people can make judgment calls about what’s best for the group.
 Understanding group context helps people get oriented.

 Your privacy settings determine who can find your group, who can see the threads in your group, and how people join.

-The default privacy setting for new groups is Closed.
-This means people can find your group and ask to join, but the content of your discussions and decisions is private, unless you allow specifc threads to be public (explained in the Group permissions section below).
+The recommended privacy setting for new groups is Closed.
+This means it is possible for people to find your group and ask to join, but the content of your discussions and decisions is private.

 If you want the content of your discussions and decisions to be public, change your group privacy to Open.
 The members list will only be visible to other members.